 There are a several publicly available datasets (e.g. BRFSS, NHANES, and NHIS).
-Additionally students can get access to datasets that a faculty may have.
-However, written permission from whoever controls that dataset must be obtained.
+Additionally, students may be granted access to a faculty members research data.
+However, written permission from whoever controls that dataset, and necessary IRB approval must be obtained.